-(UN Convention on the Rights of the Child, Article 35) These guidelines are published by the Association of Chief Police Officers, the Foreign & Commonwealth Office and the Home Office.
-They have been compiled by Eleanor Stobart in consultation with UK police forces, national and local elements of education, health and social services and with relevant non-governmental organisations (NGOs).
+(UN Convention on consent to marriage, minimum age for marriage and registration of marriages, Article 1)

+These guidelines are published by the Association of Directors of Social Services, the Foreign & Commonwealth Office, the Department for Education and Skills, the Department of Health and the Home Office.
+They have been compiled by Eleanor Stobart in consultation with social services departments throughout the UK, national and local elements of education, health and police, and with relevant nongovernmental organisations (NGOs).

-These guidelines form part of the actions taken in this country and overseas to prevent and remedy serious criminal offences and abuses of human rights associated with forced marriage.
+These guidelines form part of the actions taken in this country and overseas to protect young British nationals and vulnerable adults from the crimes and abuses of human rights associated with forced marriage.